BYLAWS OF THE

 3.1 PRINCIPAL OFFICE

-The principal office (home office) for the transaction of the business affairs and activities of the Corporation shall be fixed and located at such place as the General Conference shall determine.
-The location of the principal office may change from one location to another.
+The principal office (Home Office) for the transaction of the business affairs and activities of UCGIA shall be located at such place as the General Conference of Elders (General Conference) shall determine.
+The location of the Home Office may change from one location to another.

 3.2 BRANCH OFFICES

-The Council may at any time establish branch or subordinate offices at any place or places where the Corporation is qualified to conduct its activities.
+The Council of Elders (Council) may at any time establish branch or subordinate offices at any place or places where UCGIA is qualified to conduct its activities.

 4.0 ARTICLE 4 - PURPOSES